Sethu Lakshmi

-Sethu Lakshmi is an Indian actress who predominantly works in Malayalam films and television soap operas.She started her career as a theatre artist and later rose into fame with character roles.
+Sethu Lakshmi is an Indian actress who predominantly works in Malayalam films and television soap operas.
+She started her career as a theatre artist and later rose into fame with character roles.

 Personal life

-Sethulakshmi is from Thiruvananthapuram, Kerala.
+Sethulakshmi is from Thiruvananthapuram, Kerala, India.
 Her husband is a theatre actor and make-up artist.
 She completed her Natana Bhooshan in 1963.
 She has four children: three daughters and one son.
 Her daughter Lakshmi is a theatre artist, while son Kishore is a theatre and mimicry artist.
 Kishore was a member of Boys, a team in Comedy Express, a comedy-based programme on Asianet.
 They had their own troupe, Chirayinkeezh Anugraha.

 Acting career

 Sethulakshmi made her acting debut in 2006 with the serial Suryodayam directed by Balachandran Menon aired in Doordarshan.
 She acted in Sathyan Anthikad's films Rasathanthram, Vinodayathra and Bhagyadevatha.
 Her other films include Ee Kanni Koodi, Left Right Left, How Old Are You, 36 Vayadhinile, Utopiayile Rajavu.
+She portrayed the same character in Tamil remake 36 Vayadhinile with Jyothika marking her debut in Tamil.